RichardLitt/ships-log/README.md

 ship --yesterday
 # Will open yesterday's log file

+ship --date='2018-11-02'
+# Will open a specific date in the past

 ship --tomorrow
 # Will generate tomorrow's file, with tasks from the last file's next section